cunnie/docs/hetzner-freebsd.md

 * allow queries to shay.nono.com's IPv6 address
 * configure shay.nono.com to be a secondary NS for the domain nono.com

-*[Editor's note: prior to [BIND 9.4](http://www.zytrax.com/books/dns/ch7/queries.html), we needed to explicitly disallow recursive queries <sup>[1](#recursion)</sup> from everywhere except localhost.
+*[Editor's note: prior to [BIND 9.4](http://www.zytrax.com/books/dns/ch7/queries.html), we needed to explicitly disallow recursive queries <sup>[2](#recursion)</sup> from everywhere except localhost.
 With BIND 9.4 the behavior is changed, and the default behavior is a sensible one (i.e. no recursive queries except for localhost/localnets).]*

 Let's edit the file:

 ```
 sudo vim named.conf
 ```
-Let's disallow recursive queries and enable the external interfaces to accept queries:
+Let's enable the external interfaces to accept queries.
+Note that there is an inconsistency between IPv4 and IPv6: to enable IPv4 on the external interface we *comment-out* the corresponding line, but to enable IPv6 we *uncomment* the corresponding line and write "any;" between the curly braces.

 ```
 options {